xariskaliakatsos/JPX-Tokyo-Stock-Exchange-Prediction/readme.md

 ## 1. Semantics

 **JPX Tokyo Exchange Prediction** is a project that was created as a semester Project in the context of “Advanced Machine Learning” class.
 MSc Data and Web Science, School of Informatics, Aristotle University of Thessaloniki.
+The project team conisted of me, Vasiliki Parousidou and Zoi Chatzichristodoulou

 ## 2. About